JemWritesCode/42CurriculumGraphMaker/README.md

 ![ExampleImage](https://github.com/Jemmeh/42CurriculumGraphMaker/blob/master/Screen%20Shot%202020-01-30%20at%205.35.39%20PM.png?raw=true)

 ## Usage Tips:
-Currently you can use this to click on the graph and add the text.
-This will give you a list of coordinates you can enter in 42Intra.
+This program allows you to draw out the graph and will give you a JSON file of project coordinates and project IDs.
+Click on the map to create project nodes.

 DELETE: To delete a project node, click it and press `delete` on the keyboard.

 ## Currently in Development:

 #### DONE Goal#1: File > Save Graph

   Will save into a .txt file